thp/pyotherside/docs/index.rst

 * :func:`call` and :func:`call_sync` now also accept a Python callable as first argument
 * Support for `Accessing QObjects from Python`_ (properties and slots)
+* Print error messages to the console if :func:`error` doesn't have any handlers connected

 Version 1.3.0 (2014-07-24)
 --------------------------